rubygems/guides/rubygems-org-api.md

 ### GET - `/api/v1/search.(json|yaml)?query=[YOUR QUERY]`

-Submit a search to Gemcutter for active gems, just like a search query on the site.
+Submit a search to RubyGems.org for active gems, just like a search query on the site.
 Returns an array of the JSON or YAML representation of gems that match.

     $ curl 'https://rubygems.org/api/v1/search.json?query=cucumber'